-Although the concept hasn’t really been around long enough to earn the “traditional” moniker, this setup is the dark kitchen standard operational model.
+Although the concept hasn’t really been around long enough to earn the “traditional” moniker, this set-up is the dark kitchen standard operational model.
 It’s when one brand owns or rents a single kitchen location without offering a dining room.
 With one brand using one kitchen, these businesses generally focus on a single type of cuisine and rely on delivery channels or employees to handle orders and deliveries.

-3. Takeaway Dark Kitchen
+3. Takeaway dark kitchen

 Delivery aggregator channels are also kicking off their own dark kitchen models, offering empty kitchen space and minimal infrastructure that restaurant businesses can rent.
 These businesses benefit from the delivery aggregator’s fleet and online ordering and menu creation platform.
 In essence, the only processes that restaurant employees need to handle have to do with cooking the food.
 There may be many small kitchens operating within one larger kitchen space, with multiple restaurants cooking at any given moment.

-This setup is very similar to the aggregator-owned dark kitchen, except that more infrastructure and optimised kitchen process frameworks are included in the offering.
+This model is very similar to the aggregator-owned dark kitchen, except that more infrastructure and optimised kitchen process frameworks are included in the offering.
 A storefront like that involved in a takeaway dark kitchen may also be part of the model.
-For example, the delivery aggregator might provide a well-equipped kitchen for the restaurant business to use and takes care of every process – including data-driven demand management – except the cooking and menu.
+For example, the delivery aggregator might provide a well-equipped kitchen for the restaurant business to use and take care of every process – including data-driven demand management – except the cooking and menu.

-6. Outsourced Dark Kitchen
+6. Outsourced dark kitchen

-The newest addition to the dark kitchen business model landscape, this setup allows a restaurant to outsource almost any – or every – process, except the finishing touches.
+The newest addition to the dark kitchen business model landscape, this set-up allows a restaurant to outsource almost any – or every – process, except the finishing touches.
 This is done in partnership with another business that specializes in food preparation as well as order processing and delivery.
 The final seller is only minimally involved in the cooking process, investing all of its efforts in a flawless, differentiating final product that is sure to delight.